Hand Foot and Mouth Disease

 - Wash your hands frequently, especially after diaper changes.

 - Clean contaminated surfaces with soap and water followed by a diluted solution of chlorine-containing bleach.
-(Mix about one-fourth cup of bleach with one-gallon water.)
+(Mix about one-fourth of a cup of bleach with 1 gallon of water.)

 - Avoid close contact with children with HFMD.